danjhl/gittools/README.md

-Repository of some personal git productivy scripts.
+Repository of some personal git productivity scripts.